 Every retirement savings calculator on the planet will tell you the same thing: It is, quite literally, never to early to start saving for retirement.
 This is a lesson that compounding interest and hard economic times drives home — the earlier you save, the better.
 (If you want to remind yourself of the power of compounding interest, Investor.gov has a simple calculator that can be used for demonstrative purposes.)

 It may sound a bit extreme, but if you have kids who are still dependents (or if you are someone’s dependent), it may be worth encouraging them to open an IRA — specifically, a Roth IRA, unless they are making more than $6,100 per year.
 Here’s why: Not only will investments in the account take advantage of the power of compounding interest over long periods of time (think 50 years to retirement from age 18), but the money will grow tax free.
-Contributing to a Roth IRA as a dependent with less than $6,100 in income is particularly clever because you are probably in a 0 percent income bracket, meaning you can’t take advantage of the deductions offered by the traditional IRA but can full well take advantage of tax-free growth and withdrawal down the line, when you will likely be in a higher tax bracket.
+Contributing to a Roth IRA as a dependent with less than $6,100 in income is particularly clever because you are probably in a 0% income tax bracket, meaning you can’t take advantage of the deductions offered by the traditional IRA but can full well take advantage of tax-free growth and withdrawal down the line, when you will likely be in a higher tax bracket.

 Parents who are fortunate enough to find themselves with both children and extra cash can also open custodial IRAs for young children.
-These accounts are not only a great gift (really, much better than another video game), but they can serve as a valuable educational tool.
+These accounts are not only a great gift (really, much better than another video game), but they also serve as a valuable educational tool.

 If you’re a freelancer, odds are you have taken a few crash courses in finance.
 Financial activities like filing taxes or saving for retirement can be particularly nightmarish for freelancers, and having to go through the motions is a sort of higher education in and of itself.